bwsw/cloudstack-ui/docs/source/CS-UI_Guide.rst

 .. figure:: _static/AccessVM_OpenConsole.png

 - WebShell if VM has a ``csui.vm.auth-mode`` tag with SSH value.
-To configure access to VM using WebShell, please, refer to the page (link to the list of tags);
+To find more information on accessing VM via WebShell, please, refer to the `page <https://github.com/bwsw/cloudstack-ui/wiki/107-ReleaseNotes-En#webshell-plugin-experimental-function>`_;

 .. figure:: _static/AccessVM_WebShell.png

 - Access via HTTP if VM has a ``csui.vm.auth-mode`` tag with HTTP value.
-To configure access to VM via HTTP, please, refer to page (ссылка на теги).
+To configure access to VM via HTTP, please, refer to page (link to tags list).

 .. figure:: _static/AccessVM_OpenURL.png